cloudControl/documentation/Guides/NodeJS/Add-on credentials.md

 # Examples

-cloudControl offers a number of data storage solutions via the [Add-on Marketplace].
-Below you can see how to access Add-on credentials on two examples, for MySQL and PostgreSQL.
+exoscale offers a number of data storage solutions via the [Add-on Marketplace].
+Below you can see how to access Add-on credentials for MySQL.

 ##MySQL
-To add a MySQL database, use the [MySQL Dedicated Add-on] or [MySQL Shared Add-on].
+To add a MySQL database, use the [MySQL Shared Add-on].

 Here's a Node.js snippet that reads the database settings from the credentials file: